davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 https://www.metoffice.gov.uk/weather/learn-about/weather/seasons/winter/when-does-winter-start

-The Weatherline team work to record the conditions throughout winter.
 According to the met office, the metreoroligical definition of winter starts on 1 December each year and ends on 28 (or 29 during a Leap Year) February.
 While astronomical winter starts on or around 21 December and ends on 20 March.

 The purpose of the Weatherline Fell top assessors is to check conditions, take photos and supply a report.
 The start and end of their work varies each year according to the conditions.